eins78/Bachelor/Introduction/2-Semantic-Writing.markdown

 <!--

-narative:
+narrative:
 - we need structured text.
-- html and latex are too hard
+- HTML and latex are too hard
  and media-specific!
-- ok, then markdown
+- OK, then markdown
   - from web
   - extensions for elements
 - publication structure: papermill config